kwxm/nofib-plutus/README.md

 This repository contains versions of some of these programs as Plutus programs.
-The nofib programs are generally quite old (mostly written in the early 1990s) and don't bear much resemblance to typical modenr Haskell programs (which may be an advantage, since they should be more acceptable to the Plutus compiler).
+The nofib programs are generally quite old (mostly written in the early 1990s) and don't bear much resemblance to typical modern Haskell programs (which may be an advantage, since they should be more acceptable to the Plutus compiler).
-I've resisted the tempation to modernise the programs, except that most of them have no type signatures for functions and I've added signatures (sometimes less general than they could be).
+I've resisted the temptation to modernise the programs, except that most of them have no type signatures for functions and I've added signatures (sometimes less general than they could be).